 Seamus Heaney's Ellmann Lectures included "The Place of Writing: W.B.
-Yeats and Thoor Ballylee," "The Pre-Natal Mountain: Vision and Irony in Recent Irish Poetry," and "Cornucopia and Empty Shell: Variations on a Theme from Ellmann."
-"The Place of Writing" examines the locations in which Hardy and Yeats centered their poetic imaginations in contrast to "houses which were [...] machines for living in.
-"The Pre-Natal Mountain" addresses the distance between the "visionary prophetic" or what
+Yeats and "Cornucopia and Empty Shell: Variations on a Theme from Ellmann."
+"The Place of imaginations in contrast to "houses which were [...] machines for living in.156 "The Pre-